This post on *slow* and simple holiday traditions is sponsored by Johnsonville Sausage.

 Let’s all just slow down and be together.

-One of my family’s favorite slooooow and special holiday traditions is to have breakfast for dinner with Holiday Pancake Art.
+One of my family’s favorite slooooow and simple holiday traditions is to have breakfast for dinner with Holiday Pancake Art.
 We have so much fun with this activity each year.
 Honestly, you’ve gotta try this playful tradition—even if you just try it once to say you did it.
 It’s truly a bonding experience filled with joy and giggles (and a few splatters, too).

-Holiday Pancake Art
+Simple Holiday Traditions — Pancake Art With the Kids

 Here are 7 simple steps for making pancake art a memorable holiday tradition in your home: